From fractured content to flawless personalisation: 2025 consumer study insights.

 Power content supply chains with Workfront and GenStudio.

-Adobe content supply chain solutions, Workfront and GenStudio for Performance Marketing, centralise marketing operations, content creation and activation with a single collaborative platform.
+Adobe content supply chain solutions, Workfront and GenStudio for Performance Marketing, centralize marketing operations, content creation, and activation with a single collaborative platform.

-Workfront streamlines intake, planning and project management, ensuring full visibility and governance across marketing workflows.
-GenStudio for Performance Marketing builds on this foundation by centralising content insights from multiple channels, connecting generative AI-driven content creation, campaign activation and performance optimisation.
+Workfront streamlines intake, planning, and project management, ensuring full visibility and governance across marketing workflows.
+GenStudio for Performance Marketing builds on this foundation by centralizing content insights from multiple channels, connecting generative AI-driven content creation, campaign activation, and performance optimisation.

 Prioritise — but be flexible about it.